 Did you know...

-Store visit conversions are available for eligible advertisers in certain countries.
-If you're interested in using this feature, learn more in our About store visit conversions article, or contact your AdWords account representative.
+Shop visit conversions are available for eligible advertisers in certain countries.
+If you're interested in using this feature, find out more in our About shop visit conversions article, or contact your Google Ads account representative.

 How to use it

 You can use "All conversions" to inform your bidding.If you’ve chosen not to include certain conversion actions in your 'Conversions' column, remember that 'All conversions' will also include these additional conversions.

 The "All conversions" column can help you understand the relative contribution to total conversions that mobile, desktop and tablet have had across your ads.

 To see a breakdown of your conversions by the device where an ad click happened, segment your report by Device.

 Note that when you segment by device, you'll see cross-device conversions counted for the device where the ad click occurred.
 For example, if someone clicked an ad on a mobile device, and later converted on a desktop computer, the conversion would be counted under mobile.